metatoaster/mtj.jibber/README.rst

         ]
     }

-This one is similiar to PickOne, except with the allowance of a chance which is specified in the first element of the 2-tuple.
+This one is similar to PickOne, except with the allowance of a chance which is specified in the first element of the 2-tuple.
 The roll is a random real number between 0 and 1 inclusive, and thus the matching is done by cascading downwards on that list for a match.
 Match is done by